skeeto/skeeto.github.com/_posts/2019-03-28-Fibers-the-Most-Elegant-Windows-API.markdown

 That's why, when I recently revisited the [Fibers API][fibers], I was pleasantly surprised.
 It's one of the exceptions — much cleaner than the optional, deprecated, and now obsolete [POSIX equivalent][clash].
-It's not quite and apples-to-apples comparison since the POSIX version is slightly more powerful, and more complicated as a result.
+It's not quite an apples-to-apples comparison since the POSIX version is slightly more powerful, and more complicated as a result.
 I'll cover the difference in this article.